daniel-cit/terraform-example-foundation/0-bootstrap/README-GitHub.md

 For the manual steps described in this document, you need to use the same [Terraform](https://www.terraform.io/downloads.html) version used on the build pipeline.
 Otherwise, you might experience Terraform state snapshot lock errors.

 Version 1.5.7 is the last version before the license model change.
-To use a later version of Terraform, ensure that the Terraform version used in the Operational System to manually execute part of the steps in `3-networks` and `4-projects` is the same version configured in the following code
+To use a later version of Terraform, ensure that the Terraform version used in the Operational System to manually execute part of the steps in `3-networks` is the same version configured in the following code

 - 0-bootstrap/modules/jenkins-agent/variables.tf
    ```